Azure-Samples/smartbulkcopy/README.md

 ### How can I be sure I'm moving data as fast as possible?

 Remember that Azure SQL cannot go faster that ~100 MB/sec due to log flush speed governance.
-The best practices to quickly load data into a table can be found here:
+Best practices on how to quickly load data into a table can be found here:

 - [Prerequisites for Minimal Logging in Bulk Import](https://docs.microsoft.com/en-us/sql/relational-databases/import-export/prerequisites-for-minimal-logging-in-bulk-import?view=sql-server-2017)
 - Old but still applicable: [The Data Loading Performance Guide](https://docs.microsoft.com/en-us/previous-versions/sql/sql-server-2008/dd425070(v=sql.100)?redirectedfrom=MSDN)

-In summary, before starting the copy process, make sure that, for the table that will be copied:
+In summary, before starting the copy process, make sure that, for the tables that will be copied:

 - Tables must be empty
 - Drop any Foreign Key Constraint
 - Drop any Secondary (Non-Clustered) Index

-From version 1.7 if you have a table with a clustered index on it, Smart Bulk Copy will try to copy it as fast as possible, using partitioning if possible and ORDER hint to avoid unnecessary sort.
+From version 1.7 if you have a table with a clustered index on it, Smart Bulk Copy will try to copy it as fast as possible, using partitioning if available and ORDER hint to avoid unnecessary sort.
 Here's how Smart Bulk Copy will try to load tables based on indexes and partitioning:

 **Non-Partitioned Tables**
 - *HEAP Table*: Parallel Bulk Load using Logical Partitions